 4. In the websites section of your profile, add a link to a page that lists your news, social media bio, articles or publications.

-5. In the answers area, post questions that collect information for a report or survey you’ll publish as a white paper based on your LinkedIn community’s experience.
+5. Ask survey questions via a poll on your profile to collect information for a report or survey you’ll publish as a white paper based on your LinkedIn community’s experience.

 7. Match your industries to your network, unless you’re a consultant to a specific industry who will benefit from being visible to your peers as well as your consulting base.